 Have you ever wondered what is required to be a licensed massage therapist in Oregon?
-Ever wonder what the “licensed” part even means?
-I know how incredible it is to find a massage therapist that you love but finding one who is licensed is so much more important.
+Ever wonder what the “licensed” part means?
+Finding the perfect massage therapist is heaven, but choosing one who is licensed is so much more important.

 Massage therapy is not regulated or governed by a national board or policy.
-There is a national certification called the NCBTMB, but that certification does not allow a massage therapist to practice in every state.
+There is a national certification called the NCBTMB, but that certification does not legally allow a massage therapist to practice in every state.
+It is only a professional certification.
 The profession is governed by individual state laws that vary.
 In Oregon, massage is governed by the Oregon Board of Massage Therapy.

-Here is the list of what is required for initial licensure in Oregon:
+Here is what is required for initial licensure in Oregon:

 - Pass the Oregon Jurisprudence (law) exam, and

-- The Board requires 625 hours of education from an accredited or Department of Education approved school with the following:
+- The Board requires 625 hours of education (as of 2019) from an accredited or Department of Education approved school with the following:

 - A minimum of 200 hours of health sciences, consisting of Anatomy and Physiology, Pathology, and Kinesiology; and